Going Dutch: What is a collective pension scheme?

 •There is no guarantee that workers retiring will actually receive the target proportion of their salaries.

-•Workers using defined contribution schemes will get new freedoms to use their pension pots as they like from April 2015.
+•Workers using defined contribution schemes received new freedoms to use their pension pots as they like in April 2015.
 It is not clear whether CDC members will get the same freedom.

-•DC workplace pension charges will be capped from April at 0.75% a year.
+•Since April 2014 DC workplace pension charges have been capped at 0.75% a year.
 It is unclear whether such a cap will be imposed on CDC schemes.

 Could CDC schemes work in the UK?